Social story for recess and ways to help kids play

 6. Identify a safe place

-I learned this one the hard way, and hope to help you learn from my mistakes.
+I learned this one the hard way, and I hope to help you learn from my mistakes.
 Sometimes our students know what they are supposed to do.
 They do their absolute best.
-But, there are times they simply get too overwhelmed or over-stimulated.
-It is a great idea to identify a safe place students can go when feeling overwhelmed and need a break.
+But there are times when they get too overwhelmed or overstimulated.
+It is a great idea to identify a safe place for students to go when they feel overwhelmed and need a break.
 You can even put this in your social story for recess.
 It could be a tree, a bench, or maybe you even take an object like a safety cone with you to recess.
-Place the cone in a location other students will not bother it, but is consistent and easy to access for your students.
-Explain to your kids, that if they need help or just need a break, then go to the safe place and a teacher will come to help them.
+Place the cone in a location where other students will not disturb it, but where it is consistent and easy for your students to access.
+Explain to your kids that if they need help or just a break, they should go to the safe place, and a teacher will come to help them.
 This fosters independence and learning the valuable skill of asking for help.

 1. Be intentional and get some background information